neelsmith/cite-write/docs/index.md

 - using the `CitableObject` module to work with CITE2 URNs
 - using the `CitableImage` module to work with citable image data
 - using the `CitableCollection` module to work with collections of citable objects
+- using the `CitablePhysicalText` module to work with digital editions associated with physical artifacts

 ### Specialized orthographies